 Baby Blues or Postpartum Depression?

-Mona Amini, MD, is a psychiatry resident physician at Banner Good Samaritan Medical Center in Phoenix.
+Mona Amini, MD, is a psychiatry resident physician at Banner – University Medical Center Phoenix.

-Question: Since the birth of her daughter, my friend has lost interest in everything.
+Question: Since her daughter was born, my friend has lost interest in everything.
 She’s sad, cries often, barely eats and is always tired.
 I’ve heard this is normal for a new mother, but it’s been going on for eight weeks.
 Should I be worried?

 Answer: The birth of a new baby can be an exciting new step in life, but it can also trigger a wealth of emotions for new mothers.